 How does vitex work?

+What does vitex do?
 In a natural cycle, luteinizing hormone (LH) sends a signal to the ovary after ovulation to start producing progesterone.
 Oftentimes, when someone doesn’t have sufficient progesterone production during the luteal phase, it’s because the LH signal isn't strong enough.

 Myth: Vitex causes miscarriage.